-Main task in COSYN: Werge’s Lab main task is to recruit carries with the 22q11 deletion syndrome and provide samples for IPSC generation.
-In the last couple of years they have been working extensively with this particular group of deletion carriers, and a subset of the subjects has been deeply phenotyped (psychopathology, EEG, MRI, metabolomics, RNA-seq, and 3D facial imaging) and genomic characterized (have GWA genotyping, CNVs and WES).
+Main task in COSYN: Werge’s Lab main task was to recruit carries with the 22q11 deletion syndrome and provide samples for IPSC generation.
+They have been working extensively with this particular group of deletion carriers, and a subset of the subjects has been deeply phenotyped (psychopathology, EEG, MRI, metabolomics, RNA-seq, and 3D facial imaging) and genomic characterized (have GWA genotyping, CNVs and WES).

 PI: Maarten Loos PhD, email@example.com

-Main task in COSYN: Sylics will assess the effects of compounds identified by COSYN in-vitro screens in preclinical mouse models of human diseases.
-The effect of these compounds will be measured using automated home-cage based testing protocols developed by Sylics, avoiding stressful human-mouse interactions that are normally required for preclinical testing.
-The use of innovative automated protocols, among which the CognitionWall will improve the resolution to detect effects of pre-clinically tested compounds.
+Main tasks in COSYN: The team at Sylics assessed the effects of selected compounds in preclinical mouse models of human diseases.
+The effect of these compounds were measured using automated home-cage based testing protocols developed by Sylics, avoiding stressful human-mouse interactions that are normally required for preclinical testing.
+In addition, the team at Sylics contributed to administrative management and as WP7 leader.

 PI: Saskia Biskup MD PhD, firstname.lastname@example.org